rchu02/ACIT-2420-Assignment-1/README.md

 		`doctl compute size list`[^3].
 - `--region`: Slug to specify the region to create the Droplet in[^3].
 	- In this case we are using `Sfo3` which is in San Francisco Datacenter 3
-	- If you want more information on other valid region, type the command:
+	- If you want more information on other valid regions, type the command:

 		`doctl compute region list`[^3].
 - `--user-data-file`: The path to a file containing a Cloud-init YAML file to run on the Droplet's first boot[^3].